 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, the 1 hour was up so Brian dropped them back at their car in Milsons Point.
-In conclusion, private couple trike tour was a big success and a lot of fun.
+However, their time was up so Fred + Phil dropped them at Town Hall Station.
+In conclusion, the Harley + trike family tour was a big success and a lot of fun and very memorable.
 They saw so much that the average traveller to Sydney doesn’t.
+Feel the Freedom!

 https://www.trolltours.com.au/product/three-bridges-trike-tour/